Last updated on July 23rd, 2020 at 08:10 pm EST

 Interested in Costa Rican wildlife?
 Don’t miss the photos in our related blog post:

-With the exception of southern Caribbean destinations, Costa Rica’s least favorable weather is experienced during the low season, which spans September.
+Costa Rica’s least favorable weather is experienced during the low season, which spans November.
 During this time, most of the country experiences Costa Rica’s green / wet / rain season, which is considered Costa Rica’s winter season.
-Even though you’re most likely to encounter below-average periods of sunshine and above-average periods of rain if you visit during September, there’s still plenty of great weather to be had.
-If you want to increase the amount of sunshine you get and decrease the amount of rain you receive, consider vacationing at destinations along Costa Rica’s southern Caribbean coast (between Limon and Manzanillo).
-Opposite the weather pattern that the rest of Costa Rica follows, the southern Caribbean receives its best weather during the months of September and October.
+Even though you’re most likely to encounter below-average periods of sunshine and above-average periods of rain if you visit during November, there’s still plenty of great weather to be had.

-With the exception of southern Caribbean destinations, cloud cover and sporadic rain is experienced in Costa Rica during the month of September.
+Cloud cover and sporadic rain is experienced in Costa Rica during the month of November.
 This weather can affect otherwise beautiful views captured during adventure and nature tours, atop volcano craters, and at several miradors (viewpoints) around the country.

-Costa Rica’s roads take a beating during the low season.
-They’re typically at their worst during October and November following a long green / wet / rain season.
-Drives in September aren’t as bad as they can be during the following two months, but you may still experience some road closures due to landslides, river crossings, and bumpy roads dotted with potholes.
-If it has rained recently where you plan to travel, you may also find that unpaved roads comprised of dirt and dust have turned to mud or become lined with ruts.
-Having a 4×4 vehicle is a good idea—if not a requirement, depending on which highways and roads you’ll be covering—if you plan to drive around Costa Rica in September.
+Costa Rica’s roads are typically at their worst during October and November following a long green / wet / rain season.
+Road closures due to landslides, river crossings, and bumpy roads dotted with potholes are commonly encountered during November travel in Costa Rica.
+Unpaved roads comprised of dirt and dust may become muddy and cut with ruts.
+Having a 4×4 vehicle is a good idea—if not a requirement, depending on which highways and roads you’ll be covering—if you plan to drive around Costa Rica in November.

 Plan to drive yourself around Costa Rica?
 Learn what to expect from each road and highway by reading our related blog posts:

-Costa Rica experiences an average amount of rainfall during September, which means water levels around the country are sometimes high.
-This means that waterfalls (for swimming in and canyoning beside) may be powerful, white-water rafting excursions may be intense, and other water-related activities (such as kayaking tours and boat tours) may require tour modifications during the month that you visit.
-Though tour and activity cancellations resulting from dangerous water levels are more likely to occur in October and November, they may also occur in September.
+Costa Rica experiences above-average amounts of rainfall during November, which means water levels around the country tend to be high.
+This means that waterfalls (for swimming in and canyoning beside) can be powerful, white-water rafting excursions can be intense, and other water-related activities (such as kayaking tours and boat tours) may require tour modifications during the month that you visit.
+Though rare, tour and activity cancellations resulting from dangerous water levels are more likely to occur during low season months, especially October and November.

-Hike conditions tend to be average during September but rainfall throughout the month can produce muddy and debris-filled trails.
-Though uncommon during September, you may also encounter trail closures due to landslides, floods, or fallen trees.
+Hike conditions tend to be at their worst during October and November following a long green / wet / rain season.
+Chances are you’ll encounter muddy and debris-filled trails during November travel in Costa Rica.
+You may also encounter trail closures due to landslides, floods, or fallen trees.

 Wondering when you should book Costa Rica trip items to not lose out on availability?
 Don’t miss our related blog post: